Decoding cell signaling via optimal transport and information theory

-In contrast, I1-FFL inverts the pattern (Fig.~\ref{f4}c): one branch activates and the other represses $Z$ \cite{Mangan2006}, so strong binding in one arm can offset fluctuations in the other, reducing variability without saturation.
-PFL follows SC/C1-FFL: weak binding of both $X$ and $Z$ ($\theta_X > 1$, $\theta_Z > 1$) yields high informational fidelity but low geometric fidelity, while strong binding of both does the reverse.
-Intermediate affinities produce intermediate outcomes (Fig.~\ref{f4}d).
+I1-FFL shows an inverted pattern (Fig.~\ref{f4}c) because its activating and repressing arms oppose each other \cite{Mangan2006}, and strong binding in one arm can offset fluctuations in the other, reducing variability without saturation.
+PFL follows SC/C1-FFL: weak binding of both $X$ and $Z$ ($\theta_X > 1$, $\theta_Z > 1$) yields high INF but low GMF, while strong binding of both does the reverse (Fig.~\ref{f4}d).
 DNFL and NFL behave similarly to each other but differ from the other motifs.
-In both, weak $X$ binding combined with strong $Z$ binding increases variability and favors informational fidelity at the cost of geometric fidelity, while the reverse (strong $X$, weak $Z$) stabilizes $Y$, lowering informational fidelity but improving geometric fidelity.
-The difference in magnitude between DNFL and NFL arises from the specific regulatory effect of $Z$ on $Y$.
+In both, weak $X$ binding combined with strong $Z$ binding favors INF, whereas strong $X$ binding combined with weak $Z$ binding favors GMF (Fig.~\ref{f4}e,f).

-Overall, these results highlight that the trade-off is shaped by how binding affinities of $Y$'s promoter modulate through each network topology.
+Overall, these results highlight a trade-off between the two fidelities that is shaped by how binding affinities of $Y$'s promoter are modulated across different network topologies.
 Coherent architecture tends to align in its response to affinity changes, whereas incoherent and feedback-containing motifs can invert or alter this trend due to opposing regulatory effects.
-Such patterns suggest that cells could exploit binding affinity tuning as a versatile mechanism to balance informational and geometric fidelities according to functional demands.
+Such patterns suggest that binding affinity can act as a biochemical lever for tuning the balance between INF and GMF.
 Next, we examine the relative motif-specific preferences for the two fidelities.

-\textbf{Motif-specific patterns in dual-fidelity space.} To compare motif performances, we map their trade-off curves into four qualitative regimes: informative, geometric, precise, and poor signaling.
+\textbf{Motif-specific patterns in dual-fidelity space.} To compare motif performances, we map the dual-fidelity space into four qualitative regimes: informative, geometric, precise, and poor signaling.
 The regime boundaries are chosen for interpretability and are not strict cutoffs.
-We choose $I(X;Z) \ge 0.3$ bits as the minimum for biologically meaningful state discrimination \cite{Cheong2011}, and $W(X,Z)^{-1} \ge 1$ in (copy numbers)$^{-1}$ unit as the minimum for reliable distributional correspondence (explicitly discussed in \textit{SI text}).
-Based on this classification, informative signaling corresponds to $I(X;Z) \ge 0.3$ bits with $W(X,Z)^{-1}<1$, geometric to $I(X;Z)<0.3$ bits with $W(X,Z)^{-1}\ge 1$, precise to $I(X;Z) \ge 0.3$ bits with $W(X,Z)^{-1}\ge 1$, and poor to $I(X;Z)<0.3$ bits with $W(X,Z)^{-1}<1$.
-These regimes provide a convenient framework for comparing motif topologies in the dual-fidelity landscape.
+We choose $I(X;Z) \ge 0.3$ bits as the minimum for biologically meaningful state discrimination \cite{Cheong2011}, and $W(X,Z)^{-1} \ge 1$ in (copy numbers)$^{-1}$ unit as the minimum for reliable distributional correspondence (explicitly discussed in \textit{Supplementary Sec.~S4}).